kbarkhurst/pp/content/collections/pages/about.md

         content:
           -
             type: text
             text: 'We''ve built our business on repeat residential customers.
-You can trust that our team of paving experts do your job right the first time.'
+You can trust that our team of paving experts does your job right the first time.'
       -
         type: heading
         attrs: